gringonivoli/wop-vincent/readme.md

 # wop-vincent

-Web Component build with Stencil to add background image to a web page.
+Web Component build with Stencil to add background images to a web page.